bweathers3/college-rec-api/README.md

-# Get Recruited Backend - college-rec-api
+# GetRecruited Backend - college-rec-api

-## Get Recruited Technologies
+## GetRecruited

-The Get Recruited site is comprised of a Rails API backend, and a React/redux frontend.
+The GetRecruited site is comprised of a Rails API backend, and a React/redux frontend.

-* Ruby version 2.5.0, rails 5.0
-* For both development and production we use postgresql as the database
-* The gem file includes both;  gem 'active_model_serializers', '~> 0.10.0' and gem 'rack-cors'
- In local development the sever should be on localhost:5000

-#### What is a frontend?

-When you visit our website you're interacting with two systems, a frontend application and a backend application.
-The frontend application is responsible for displaying images, text and data on our web pages.

 #### What is a backend?